Are You a Candidate for Eyelid Surgery?

 Eyelid surgery, or blepharoplasty, does not change the shape of the eyes or give a tight, pulled or surprised look.
 It is simply designed to make you look more rejuvenated and refreshed.

 Eyelid surgery is performed either in office, under local anesthesia or in the operating room under sedation.
-The procedure is safe and effective with long lasting results and very minimal risks.
+The procedure is safe and effective with very minimal risks.

 Upper Eyelid Surgery

 Patients who have droopy or heavy eyelids may elect to have upper eyelid surgery.
 During this procedure, a small incision will be made in the crease of the upper eyelid.
 The excess skin and puffiness will be removed effectively improving the weight of your eyelids.
 Fine sutures will be placed to minimize the scar.

 Lower eyelid surgery can improve a puffy appearance or "bags" under the eyes.
 During the procedure, the incision is made along the lash line or in the smile crease to minimize the visibility of scars.
 As in upper eyelid surgery, excess fat, muscle and skin are removed and then the incision is closed with fine suture.
 Fat in the lower eyelids can be moved to the upper cheek, creating more fullness to give a natural, full appearance of the eyelid in relation to the upper cheek.

 Recovery time from eyelid surgery is generally 5 days at which point the sutures are removed.
 Patients usually experience a pink appearance at the stitch line along with some minimal swelling and/or bruising which generally subside within a few weeks.
 Most patients are quickly back to social activities after 7 days with a little makeup to hide the residual yellow bruise which can last up to 2 weeks.